 Most camping equipment that you will need for remote working will have a dual purpose, so when you are not working you will be able to prepare food, play card games and socialise.
-Here’s my general packing list that I use everywhere I go in the world, from Portugal all the way to Thailand.
+Here’s my general packing list that I use everywhere I go in the world, from the Maldieves all the way to Thailand.

 Bring some earplugs with you camping

 One benefit of camping is that you can listen to mother nature, but if some noisy campers appear, you may want to put on those headphones and switch on the tunes.

 Earplugs come in very handy If you want to be mindful of others around you, some earplugs such as Beats by Dr. Dre, also allow you to receive and make calls without that noisy background.